oliverfields/dun/README.md

 ## Editor

-Dun supports vim syntax highlighting and completion(Ctrl+n) of both statuses and tags.

-Changing the editor can be configured by adding a bash function to the config (`~/.config/dun.conf`).
+Dun uses vim as default editor, but changing that can be configured by adding a bash function to `~/.config/dun.conf`.

 ```
 _dun_open_editor() {